artsy/artsy.github.io/_posts/2016-09-06-Milestone-on-OSS-by-Default.markdown

 ## Force

-Over the course of the last month, I've sat on and off with Charles "[Cab][cab]" Brokskoski, and figured out what it would take to migrate Force to work in the public.
+Over the course of the last month, I've sat on and off with Charles "[Cab][cab]" Broskoski, and figured out what it would take to migrate Force to work in the public.
 Previous to this, work happened on a private repo, and we would push that code to the public.

-We scoped out what it would require, creating an issue that summerizing the work.
+We scoped out what it would require, creating an issue that summerized the work.
 Then we waited for 2 weeks, to give people the chance to discuss the idea and to offer examples for why we should delay or not move.
 Not all projects _should_ be OSS, and everyone should have a say when it affects them - giving some time let the team speak their mind.
-Especially during summer, when people are less active at work.
+Especially during summer, when people were less active at work.

 {% expanded_img /images/oss-milestone/force-oss.png %}